seifalmotaz/cruky_archived/README.md

 You can return List or map for now and the response content type is just JSON for now but I will update it soon.

-## Return spacific status code
+## Return specific status code

-you can return spacific status code with the map like that:
+you can return the specific status code with the map like that:

 ```dart
 @Route.delete('/todos/:id(int)')